-How has China leveraged its position as a permanent, veto-holding member of the UN Security Council?
+China’s activity as a permanent member of the UN Security Council

-All five permanent members of the UN Security Council may exercise veto power, arguably the most significant political tool within the United Nations.
-The veto enables these countries to prevent the adoption of any “substantive” resolution.
-Despite the often-competing interests of Security Council members, the veto itself is rarely used.
-Nevertheless, the instances where countries have used their veto power shed light on their particular political interests.
+The UN Security Council (UNSC) consists of five permanent members – China, France, Russia, the United Kingdom, and the United States – and 10 non-permanent members.
+All five permanent members (P5) of the UNSC may exercise veto power, arguably the most significant political tool within the UN.
+The veto enables any of the P5 to prevent the adoption of any “substantive” resolution.
+Despite the often-competing interests of UNSC members, the veto itself is rarely used.
+Nevertheless, the instances where countries have used their veto power shed light on their respective interests.

 A Conversation with Joel Wuthnow